microsoft/rushstack.io-website/pages/overview/roadmap.md

 <!-- things we expect to get to sooner go at the top -->

+- Create a Heft plugin for StorybookJS
+- Upgrade the Jest package used by Heft
 - Upgrade the baseline TypeScript version to be 4.x
 - Set up a [rushstack-samples](https://github.com/microsoft/rushstack-samples/) repo with fully worked out projects illustrating realistic usage patterns